Skip to main content

 Inventory Management System

 Inventory Management is a broader term than Inventory Control.
 The inventory control manages the products already available in the warehouse.
 Whereas, inventory Management handles everything from getting items in the warehouse to reach the items at the final destination.
+Thus, inventory management is the process of ordering, warehousing, and managing a company’s inventory that includes the management of raw materials, finished products, and processing such items.

 An Effective Inventory Management System